JanPoonthong/dotflies/learn.md

 ### October 3, 2020

+Python:

-Python: sys.exit(""), string are allow to display, when program exit.
+    sys.exit(""), string are allow to display, whenprogram exit.

 English: "me neither" is the way to say, not "either me".

-David Goggins: "Self-talk", when you want to give up, think about all the hard work of years that you've put, to be at this position, Talk: "You did programming for 10 hours", "You made the discipline", "You made the sacrifices, you choose to work rather than hanging out", "You're always willing to learn more and improve yourself", and "You wake up at 7 am and go to bed at 1 am", remind yourself of the past hard work that you've put in.

 ### October 4, 2020